Andrescpyo/computer_science1/Merge-vs-bubble/README.md

-# Merge-vs-bubble
+# Merge Sort vs. Bubble Sort

-## Merge
+## Merge Sort

-Merge is a simple algorithm that takes two sorted lists and merges them into a single sorted list.
-It is a recursive algorithm, meaning that it breaks down the problem into smaller subproblems until it reaches the base case.
-The base case is when the two lists are empty, in which case, they are considered to be merged into a single list.

-The merge algorithm works by comparing the first elements of the two lists and selecting the smaller one to be the first element of the merged list.
-It then compares the second elements of the two lists and selects the smaller one to be the second element of the merged list.
-This process is repeated until one of the lists is empty, at which point the remaining elements of the other list are appended to the merged list.
+Merge Sort is an efficient and stable sorting algorithm that follows the "divide and conquer" paradigm.
+It divides the input list into smaller sublists, sorts them recursively, and then merges them to produce a sorted list.

+The Merge Sort algorithm works by dividing the list into halves until each sublist contains a single element (or is empty).
+Then, it merges these sublists in a sorted manner to produce a final sorted list.

-Here is an example of the merge algorithm in action:
+Here is an overview of the Merge Sort algorithm:

+1. Divide the list into halves recursively until each sublist contains a single element.
+2. Merge the sublists in a sorted manner.

+Example of Merge Sort (simplified to show the concept):
 ```
+Input: [5, 3, 8, 4, 2]

+Divide: [5, 3, 8] [4, 2]
+Divide: [5] [3, 8] [4] [2]
+Divide: [5] [3] [8] [4] [2]
+Merge: [3, 5] [8] [2, 4]
-Input: L1 = [3, 5, 8], L2 = [2, 4, 6]
+Merge: [3, 5, 8] [2, 4]
+Merge: [2, 3, 4, 5, 8]

-Output: [2, 3, 4, 5, 6, 8]
+Output: [2, 3, 4, 5, 8]
 ```

-In this example, the first element of L1 is 3, which is smaller than the first element of L2.
-Therefore, the first element of the merged list is 2.
-The second element of L1 is 5, which is smaller than the second element of L2.
-Therefore, the second element of the merged list is 3.
-The third element of L1 is 8, which is greater than the third element of L2.
-Therefore, the third element of the merged list is 4.
-The fourth element of L1 is 2, which is smaller than the fourth element of L2.
-Therefore, the fourth element of the merged list is 5.
-The fifth element of L1 is 4, which is smaller than the fifth element of L2.
-Therefore, the fifth element of the merged list is 6.
-The sixth element of L1 is 6, which is greater than the sixth element of L2.
-Therefore, the sixth element of the merged list is 8.
-The seventh element of L1 is 8, which is greater than the seventh element of L2.
-Therefore, the seventh element of the merged list is 8.
+In this example, the Merge Sort algorithm is used to sort the list [5, 3, 8, 4, 2] and for each step, it divides the list into halves and merges the sublists in a sorted manner.

 ## Bubble Sort